stevebuik/Stu/README.md

 ## Design

-Stu is a single component which uses a protocol to provide data.
+Stu is a reagent component which is passed protocol impl to provide data.
 That data is checking using a spec to ensure it's correct.

 This provides two benefits: